gmtsciencedev/scitq/README.md

 Next for our task, we need to download the FASTQs, but scitq will take care of that for us, which we will see just after.
 Next we must pass them to fastp.
 We need to find a docker image with fastp included.
 We could, of course, build our own and use conda to install fastp, but here we are lucky and some nice people from StaPH-B did that for us, the docker image is public and called: staphb/fastp.

-We will run this rather classical fastp command (suited for unpaired reads):
+We will run this rather classical fastp command (suited for single reads):
 ```bash
 zcat *.f*q.gz |fastp --stdin --out1 $sample.fastq.gz --json $sample-fastp.json --cut_front --cut_tail --n_base_limit 0 --length_required 60 \
   --adapter_sequence AGATCGGAAGAGCACACGTCTGAACTCCAGTCA --adapter_sequence_r2 AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT